-Realtime image and sound synthesis and expressive manipulation using deep learning in responsive environments
+Realtime image and sound synthesis and expressive manipulation using deep learning in responsive environments.
+(Industry placement at Google DeepMind)

 This research investigates how the latest developments in Machine Learning (ML) – with emphasis on Deep Learning (DL) and agent-based AI such as Monte Carlo Tree Search (MCTS) and Reinforcement Learning (RL) – can be used to generate artistic, visual and sonic outputs in realtime and interactively.
 Applications of the research will be demonstrated in multi-modal, virtual, augmented, mixed-reality game-like responsive environments.
 The research itself is not strictly a VR/AR/MR research per se, and will demonstrate these applications using current and upcoming generation consumer technologies to explore immediate or near future real world use.